 Deaffest is the UK’s leading Deaf-led Film & Arts Festival

 Deaffest supports and develops the talents of emerging and established deaf filmmakers and artists from the UK and around the world.
-The annual festival showcases films and documentaries by international filmmakers.
+The biennial festival showcases films and documentaries by international filmmakers.
 Exhibitions, seminars, workshops, parties and networking take place at the festival and everyone is welcome to take part, sharing their interest in films and the arts.

 The 12th Deaffest Festival took place from 12th May to 14th May 2017 in Wolverhampton, UK.
 The festival celebrated the theme ‘Discovery‘, inspired by Deaffest’s search for deaf talent from all over the world to bring you here in the UK, at Deaffest.
 The festival presented the biennial Film & TV Awards Gala with film screenings from around the world together with a packed programme featuring events and workshops.

 December 2006 saw the start of an exciting new era for deaf media and creativity, with the launch of the very first Deaffest, the UK’s principle Deaf Film and Television Festival.
 Deaffest was created to provide deaf filmmakers with the opportunity to showcase their work, gain recognition for their achievements and receive professional support in pursuing their aspirations.
 This landmark event was the brainchild of three enterprising Wolverhampton institutions: Zebra Uno, University of Wolverhampton and Light House Media Centre.